Back to Blog Posts

 • Ensure your team understands the risks and limitations of each tool covered in the policy and that employees are trained on this.

-• Construct a clear business justification for any policy that allows or encourages the use of ephemeral communication and short retention periods, and ensure it is used consistently.
+• Construct a clear business justification for any standard policy of using ephemeral communication and short retention periods and ensure it is employed consistently.

 • Clearly outline permissible use, authorization, and communication protocols for any ephemeral application.